TomasHubelbauer/node-puppeteer-apng/README.md

 ### Fix the timestamps in the trace method

 ### Fix the flaky custom setup test failing on the play button

+### Figure out why the `startScreencast` method has layers shifted

+And if I can do something about that or if it is a Puppeteer thing.

+### Resize the window to match the viewport for the screencast one